-It was Benjamin Franklin, one of the USA's founding fathers, who famously said: 'The only thing certain in life is death and taxes'.
-He was right, of course.
-If you want to run a legitimate enterprise, you must pay tax.
-It's worth understanding your tax obligations before you start up.
-That way you can make provisions and then concentrate on more stimulating aspects of running your business.
+If you want to run a legitimate business, you must pay tax.
+It's well worth understanding your tax obligations before you start up.
+That way you can make provisions and then concentrate on the more exciting aspects of running your business.

 Income tax, National Insurance contributions and VAT